 The least popular technique is PoE priority.
-It is implemented by placing a diode between the PD supply voltage, $V{DD}$ , and the dc/dc controller bias voltage, $V{DD1}$ .
+It is implemented by placing a diode between the PD supply voltage, V{DD} , and the dc/dc controller bias voltage, V{DD1} .
 The diode prevents reverse biasing of the PoE input diode bridges when option 2 adapter ORing is used.
 The PSE may then detect, classify, and provide power to the PD while a live adapter is connected.
 As long as the PoE voltage is greater than the adapter voltage, the PSE will power the load.
 The APD function is not used in this technique.

-The IEEE standards require that the Ethernet cable be isolated from ground and all other system potentials.
+The IEEE standards require that the PI conductors be electrically isolated from ground and all other system potentials not part of the PI interface.
 The adapter must meet a minimum 1500 Vac dielectric withstand test between the output and all other connections for options 1 and 2.
 The adapter only needs this isolation for option 3 if it is not provided by the converter.

-Adapter ORing diodes are shown for all the options to protect against a reverse voltage adapter, a short on the adapter input pins, and damage to a low-voltage adapter.
+Adapter ORing diodes are shown for all the options to protect against a reverse-voltage adapter, a short on the adapter input pins, and damage to a low-voltage adapter.
 ORing is sometimes accomplished with a MOSFET in option 3.